-In this chapter we delve into examples of resolution offered by dreams and how to interpret and understand their meaning and significance.
+In this section we delve into examples of resolution offered by dreams and how to interpret and understand their meaning and significance.

 Dream Resolution | Run Away with Steve B.

 A female high school art teacher dreams that she meets actor Steve Buscemi in a craft store.
 He is an employee and helps her look around.
 Romantic chemistry bubbles between them, but she is conscious of the fact she has a boyfriend in her waking life.
 At one point they kiss.
 She has feelings for him, causing her conflict.

 She leaves the scene and other actions happen.
 Then she decides to call her boyfriend and ask him to meet for dinner.
 While en route to the restaurant she runs across Steve again, who tries to convince her to run away with him.
 She decides it’s a good idea for him to meet her boyfriend.
 She wakes up.

 First we’ll interpret the dream, then point out the resolution it suggests.

 The dreamer is in the process of applying to MFA programs.
 She’s excited about the prospect of returning to school but knows if she’s accepted she’ll have to move, and that could spell the end of her relationship with her boyfriend.
 The craft store symbolizes her desire to continue her education in art and her process of “looking around” for a graduate program to join, and Steve Buscemi symbolizes her attraction to the idea.
 The dreamer is attracted to him as an actor and person, and the roles he plays in the story as an employee of the craft store (symbolizing art to the dreamer) and as romantic paramour both point to a symbolic relationship with the dreamer’s love of art.
 The conflict she has in the dream about her attraction to Steve and her thoughts about her boyfriend connect with her conflict over leaving her boyfriend behind if she moves to go to school.
 That’s what the dream means by “run away with Steve.
 B.”